uwpyb/materials/NextSteps.md

 You’ve already learned how to do data analysis and automate boring tasks, but there’s a pretty wide world out there:

 - **Object Oriented Programming** to organise your code better.
-- **Psychological experiments** (there were a lot of psychologists in this workshop) use [PsychoPy](http://www.psychopy.org/).
 - **Brain models** use [Nengo](https://github.com/nengo/nengo) (which Ivana and Sean use every day).

 *What about websites and visualisations?*

-If you want to make a reactive website or program nice visual things, Although it is good at making static websites, Python won’t help you that much.
-What you’re looking for is JavaScript, which has a lot of stuff that you’ll recognise from Python.
+If you want to make a reactive website or program nice visual things, Python won’t help you that much.
+Although it is good at making static websites, what you’re looking for is JavaScript, which has a lot of stuff that you’ll recognise from Python.
 [Khan Academy](https://www.khanacademy.org/) has a good interactive tutorial on JavaScript.

 *What about videogames?*

-Don’t know much about this in Python or in any language.
-You’ll have to research this on your own.
-PyGame is good for getting started for sure!
+Don’t know much about this in Python or in any language, but Sean's favourite tutorial writer is [Emanuele Feronato](http://www.emanueleferonato.com/).
+All of his tutorials are using JavaScript, but it should be understandable coming from Python.

 *Where can I get help?*